GuiguiJayJay/KKBOX/README.md

 ### About the result
 In this precise case, the DNN fails to read combinations of features unfortunately.
-It needs some guidance to go to the right direction, either by introducing more explicit features, either by training it differently (pre-training some parts alone typically).
+It needs some guidance to go to the right direction, either by introducing more explicit features, either by training it differently (pre-training and carefully initializing weights typically).
 The problem is we try to make it read too precise combinations instead of asking him to extract hidden features.
 I still think it is possible, but much more work is required to have just a decent result here.
 There are much more efficient models to deal with this kind of problems anyway (Factorization Machines for example), but the experience was very instructive!